baberuboburu/CreateSMModel/README.md

 │
 ├── config/              # Configuration files
-│   ├── config.py        # This file has all config vaiate, and then only this file is imported │   ├── paths.py         # Centralized file path management
-│   ├── common.py        # Common settings
+│   ├── config.py        # This file has all config vaiate, and then only this file is imported │   ├── paths.py         # Centralized file path management, You can select columns for input │   ├── common.py        # Common settings
 │   ├── tcn.py           # TCN-specific settings
 │   ├── timesfm.py       # TimesFM-specific settings